kflansburg/kflansburg.github.io/content/posts/improving-rust-codebase-quality-with-miri-in-ci.md

 <!--more-->

+### Warning

+This post was drafted by [GitHub Copilot Workspaces](https://githubnext.com/projects/copilot-workspace) to experiment with its capabilities.
+I have reviewed it closely, but am not a Miri expert.
+In particular, the code examples for various bug types involve subtle use of Rust syntax and may not be entirely accurate.

 ## Types of Errors Detected by Miri

 You can find an extensive list of the kinds of errors that Miri can catch in [miri's test suite](https://github.com/rust-lang/miri/tree/master/tests).
 Note that many of these examples do not compile, and are used only to explain the bug.